ipekorken/RN-ChatAppWithoutSocketIo/README.md

-- Demo react native app with using twilio library for video call, call and chat.
+- A chat app without socket.io and gifted chat.
+- FirstAppApi used as server.